intellinote/sql-client/README.md

 and complete work, quickly and easily.

-Users can start with capturing any type of data into a note, turn it into a Task, assign it to others, start a discussion around it, add a file and share – with colleagues, managers, team members, customers, suppliers, vendors and even classmates.
+Users can start with capturing any type of data into a note, turn it into a task, assign it to others, start a discussion around it, add a file and share – with colleagues, managers, team members, customers, suppliers, vendors and even classmates.
 Since all of this is done in the context of Private and Public Workspaces, users retain end-to-end